-FRANK V. CAHOUET, age 61.
-Since January 1990, Mr. Cahouet has been Chairman, President and Chief Executive Officer of Mellon Bank Corporation.
-From June 1987 through December 1989 he served as Chairman and Chief Executive Officer of Mellon Bank Corporation.
+FRANK V. CAHOUET, age 63.
+Since June 1987, Mr. Cahouet has been Chairman, President and Chief Executive Officer of Mellon Bank Corporation.
 From September 1986 through June 1987, Mr. Cahouet served as President of the Federal National Mortgage Association.
-He is a director of Mellon Bank Corporation.
-Mr. Cahouet has been a director of Avery Dennison Corporation since 1983.
-His present term expires in 1995.
+He is a director of Mellon Bank Corporation, Saint Gobain Corporation and Teledyne, Inc. Mr. Cahouet has been a director of Avery Dennison Corporation since February 1983.
+His present term expires in 1998.